Moroccan Christmas: Production

 "Moroccan Christmas" was written by Justin Spitzer and directed by Paul Feig.
 Kate Flannery said shooting this episode was "maybe the most fun I have ever had working in front of a camera".
 Although Flannery has done her own stunts in previous episodes, including when she was struck by a car in the fourth season premiere "Fun Run", a stuntwoman was used for the scenes in which her hair catches fire in "Moroccan Christmas".

 Cultural references

 Shortly after Meredith's hair catches fire, Kevin calls her "fire girl".
 This is a reference to the second season episode "The Fire", in which then-temp Ryan Howard accidentally sets a fire in the office, earning himself the nickname "fire guy".
 When Meredith angrily declares she is fine during her intervention, Michael refers to two entertainers when he responds, "Was John Belushi fine?
 Was Bob Hope fine?"
 While Michael is bartending during the party, he makes Jim a drink containing orange juice and vodka.
-Though commonly known as a screwdriver, Michael ignorantly refers to it as an "Orange-Vod-Juice-Ka", implying that he was the first person to concoct it.
+Though commonly known as a screwdriver, Michael ignorantly refers to it as an "Orange-Vod-Juice-Ka", implying that he thinks he was the first person to concoct it.